 - Guided notes on Blackboard or the web

 - Create a clearly organized comprehensive syllabus with statements about expectations (due dates, policies, etc.).

 - Break readings down into manageable portions, with deadlines assigned.

 - If you use pop quizzes, make them an optional way to earn extra points.

 - If you use classroom handouts, post them on Blackboard.
 Make sure that PDF documents are text selectable.
 Please contact our office if you need assistance with this.

 - Schedule varying office hours.
 Having a combination of morning, mid-day, and evening hours makes you more accessible to your students.

 - On your handouts and syllabi use san serif fonts with a reasonable font size.
 We favor Arial, size 14.

 This is a short list of techniques to incorporate universal design into your classroom.
 Be creative.
 The idea is to ask, How can I serve my students best?
 Then add, How will this decision affect diverse populations, like students with disabilities?
 Often, there is a simple way to create better access for everyone through the principals of universal design.

 Director's Note: Universal Design is a method used to create a classroom environment that is accessible for the greatest percentage of students with or without disabilities.
 However, there are cases where the universal design structure does not meet the needs of an individual with a disability.
-Please consult with the DREAM Director regarding these individual situations.
+Please consult with Disability Access staff regarding these individual situations.